f-forcher/structured-gen-rust/README.md

           [default: ]

   -p, --pattern <PATTERN>
-          The regex pattern according to which the model output should conform.
+          The regex pattern to which the model output should conform.
 Usually you want to anchor it at both ends, i.e. `^...$`.
 Default is the float regex `^([0-9]*)?\.?[0-9]*$`

           [default: ^([0-9]*)?\.?[0-9]*$]